Answer a few questions and

 Learn more about Hamilton Lane

-Hamilton Lane operates as an advisory firm that has its headquarters in Bala Cynwyd, Pennsylvania.
-The firm controls $503.0 billion in total assets over 272 customer accounts, making it one of the largest firms in the country by assets under management (AUM).
-The company has a large group of 387 employees, one hundred twenty of whom are financial advisors.
-Hamilton Lane is not a registered broker-dealer, meaning the firm is not able to buy and sell securities for its own accounts as well as its customers' and instead has to go through a broker-dealer firm to do so.
-Securities are defined as tradable financial assets like bonds, stocks and options.
+Hamilton Lane operates as a financial advisory firm based in Conshohocken, Pennsylvania.
+It has $901.5 billion in assets throughout 304 accounts, making it one of the largest firms in the country by assets under management (AUM).
+The company has a large group, including 159 financial advisors.
+Hamilton Lane is not a registered broker-dealer, meaning the company is not able to buy and sell securities for its own accounts as well as its clients' and instead is required to go through a broker-dealer company to do so.
+Securities are tradable financial assets like bonds, equities and options.

-Hamilton Lane oversees 171 of its client assets on a discretionary basis.
-Discretionary management is a structure in which buy and sell judgments for the client's account are made by a portfolio manager without needing client approval.
-The firm also has 101 non-discretionary accounts totaling $434.3 billion in assets.
-The company's typical account size is $1.8 billion.
-The typical advisor at Hamilton Lane manages around two client accounts, making it one of the most personalized advisor firms in the country.
+Hamilton Lane administers 188 of the firm's client assets on a discretionary basis.
+Discretionary management means that buy and sell decisions for the client's account are made by a portfolio manager without requiring client permission.
+Hamilton Lane also administers 116 non-discretionary accounts with a total of $795.0 billion in AUM.
+The investment advisory firm oversees an average of $3.0 billion for every account.
+An average advisor at Hamilton Lane administers around two client accounts, placing it among the most personalized advisor firms in the country.

-The company's headquarters is at One Presidential Boulevard, 4Th Floor, Bala Cynwyd, Pennsylvania 19004.
-The firm is registered to serve investors throughout 6 states, including California, Florida, Nevada, New York, Oregon and Pennsylvania.
+The company's central office is located at 110 Washington Street, Conshohocken, Pennsylvania 19428.
+Hamilton Lane is legally allowed to serve investors across a few states, including California, Colorado, Florida, Nevada, New York, Oregon and Pennsylvania.

 Assets Under Management